Fomode3D/Documentation-1/docs/source/developers/deploy-token-contract.rst

 .. note::
     To create an account on a ``Local Testnet``, a ``development key`` must already be imported in your wallet.
-    How to do this you can find `here <development-wallet-configuration.html#step-6-import-the-development-key>`_.
+    You can learn how to do this `here <development-wallet-configuration.html#step-6-import-the-development-key>`_.

 Crete ``rem.token`` account